wonjeon/wonjeon.github.io/README.md

 #### Principal Engineer, December 2017 - Present

-- Working on distributed deep learning systems.
+- Working on enhancement of distributed training for MindSpore AI framework.
-- Worked on language runtime engines for Java and JavaScript.
+- Worked on development of Maple Java and JavaScript Engine.
+- Contributed to Chromium OS port to RISC-V platform.
+- Participated in initial design and prototype development of MindSpore AI framework.

 ### [Samsung Research America](https://www.sra.samsung.com/), Mountain View, CA